 The mobile serious game is built with Unity Technologies 3D engine for ease of cross-platform build and deploy across Android and iOS devices and app stores.
 We integrated Microsoft Azure Playfab BaaS to ensure scale and stability of the no-SQL database of users, their learner profiles and global leaderboard system.
 Playfab also provides LiveOps and all the data and analytics necessary to measure the user behaviour, success and GDPR compliance of the serious game app during soft-launch and beyond.

 The initial design incorporated 6 driving-safety themed mini-games, combined with a comprehensive set of multiple choice questions, which the learner has to complete each gamified day, driving around 9 city map levels within the safe working time limits.

 Response from the trial was very positive and Vodafone commissioned further content and updates to the experience, including:

-The mobile application was shortlisted as finalist in the Learning Technologies Awards 2020 in the “Best Use of Mobile Learning” category.
+The mobile application was shortlisted as finalist in the following awards categories:

 We’re always happy to talk to you about how immersive technologies can engage your employees and customers.
 If you have a learning objective in mind, or simply want to know more about emerging technologies like VR, AR, or AI, send us a message and we’ll get back to you as soon as we can.